cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 _Provides a short natural language abstract of the module’s contents._
 _Specifies the different levels of teaching._

-This module outlines the issues involved in using separate compilation on multiple program files.

 ------------------------------------------------------------------------
 Level             Objective
 ----------------- ------------------------------------------------------